Simmer elderberries in water and you get a rich, dark, syrupy infusion that’s bursting with flavor and perfect for summer drinks.

 Because elderberries are antiviral, many folks reach for them in the Fall or during cold season, but I say, why wait?
 You can start bolstering your immune system now and be ready for Fall when the time comes 😊.

 In this season of ragweed pollen and Air Quality Alerts, I find a lush infusion of elderberry “wine” is just what my lungs are craving.
-Toning to the respiratory system and rich in bioflavonoids, elderberry is also known as a “refrigerant”, an herb with an overall cooling effect on the body.
-When paired with other refrigerants, such as hibiscus, mint, lime juice, and lemon balm, there’s no end to the cooling, immune-boosting concoctions you can create.
+Toning to the respiratory system and rich in bioflavonoids, elderberry drinks are sweet treats you can enjoy year round.
+When paired with refrigerant herbs such as hibiscus, mint, lime juice, and lemon balm, there’s no end to the cooling, immune-boosting concoctions you can create.

 Lately, I have been enjoying refreshing glasses of elderberry limeade as well as using elderberry infusion as the liquid in fruit smoothie recipes.
 Having also had some personal challenges within the past couple of weeks, I feel grateful for elderberry’s immune-fortifying properties—I feel less susceptible to stress-related illness with antioxidant-rich elderberry in my system.